How to apply for council housing

 live in an unsuitable or overcrowded property and can't improve the conditions

-If the council say you can't go on the register
+If the council say you cannot go on the register

 The council should write to you with their decision about your housing register application.

-You can ask for a review of the decision if you're told you don't qualify.
+You can ask for a review of the decision if you're told you do not qualify.